skoude/KotlinRestTemplate/README.md

 **KotlinRestTemplate**

-This project contains a basic template for building microservices and REST -services ny using Kotlin and Spark Micro framework
+This project contains a basic template for building microservices  and REST -services by using Kotlin and Spark Micro framework

 Components and libraries used:
 * [Spark Micro framework](http://sparkjava.com)